slackapi/Slack-Ruby-Onboarding-Tutorial/Section-3.md

 }
 ```

-Our app will need to respond to this request by echoing back the provided provided by Slack.
+Our app will need to respond to this request by echoing back the challenge string provided by Slack.
 We'll need a server object, in this case we're
 using Sinatra.
 Inside of the server class (API), we need a listener for POST requests to our events endpoint, `/events`.
 We'll need to extract
 the `url_verification` challenge token from the request payload.
 All of these steps together form a complete listener for the `url_verification`
 event: